 We don’t want to impose a ‘one size fits all’ approach to monitoring and evaluation on the huge variety of organisations we fund, but are keen to help groups think about some of the issues surrounding evaluation, if you aren’t already.
 This is something that you will have discussed with your Grants Manager at the second stage of the application process, as your proposal was prepared for committee.
 We are interested in helping you to devise ways of tracking and reporting on your progress and achievements which will contribute to your own planning and development, and to your learning.

 We read and respond to the reports you send us, and also refer to them if you apply to us for further funding.

 What information do you need to send us?

-For revenue grants, we usually ask for a report one year after the previous payment in order to trigger the next instalment, plus an end of grant report: end of grant reports are also requested for one-year or capital grants.
+For revenue grants, we usually ask for a report one year after the previous payment in order to trigger the next instalment, plus an end of grant report: we also ask for end of grant reports for one-year or capital grants.
 If we have made a grant over more than one year we can’t make further payments until we have received a satisfactory report and all the financial information we ask for.
 This usually includes:

 - A copy of your latest annual accounts and annual report

 - An income and expenditure budget for the whole organisation for the current financial year, showing what income is secured (plus a draft budget for the next financial year if you are near the end of your financial year)